ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/99a-quiz-stacks-queues.md

 :::::::::: question ::::::::::
-Queue behavior is typically referred to as:
+Queue behaviour is typically referred to as:

 - [x] First-In, First-Out
 - [ ] Last-In, First-Out